 2010 – 2016

 In 2010, Mattel decided to refresh the cards and released the Uno Mod deck, which featured special symbols instead of numbers, as a novelty for the game’s 40th anniversary.
 The logo of the new version received golden 3D letters, highlighting the venerable age and constant popularity of Uno.
-They talked about universality – the best game for people of all ages.
+They talked about the universality of the best game for people of all ages.
 After all, the symbols on the cards are understandable even to children who cannot read.

 2016 – today